MicrosoftDocs/azure-docs/articles/virtual-network/network-overview.md

 - Customers can only use on VM and VMSS subnets.
 Delegated subnets aren't supported.

-Pricing: this virtual network feature is offered free of charge.
+**Pricing**: Multiple address prefixes on a subnet is offered free of charge.

 We welcome you to share your feedback about this feature in this [quick survey](https://aka.ms/multiple-prefixes-feedback).